What AppScatter does

 It is a well-established business that has contracts with multiple original equipment manufacturers (OEMs) that use its over the air technology.

-If completed the proposed acquisition would expand appScatter Group’s product suite by adding AI-powered targeted revenue-generating services on mobile platforms; e-commerce revenue share partnerships; and an improved security portfolio with detection and monetisation of pirated installs.
+The acqusition will expand appScatter Group’s product suite by adding AI-powered targeted revenue-generating services on mobile platforms; e-commerce revenue share partnerships; and an improved security portfolio with detection and monetisation of pirated installs.

 The merger will provide the enlarged group with the opportunity to sell its wider product suite to its combined 600,000 registered developers and publishers while increasing revenue and profit margins.